TitusKI/Smart-CRM-APP/README.md

 - Categorize contacts as leads, prospects, or customers for better organization.

 ### 🚀 **Lead Management**
-- Track leads through various sales stages.
+- Track leads through various stages.
 - Update lead statuses: Approved, Pending, or Rejected.
 - Set reminders for timely follow-ups to close deals.

 ### 📊 **Analytics & Insights**
 - Interactive charts (pie, bar, and line) for easy data visualization.
-- Gain actionable insights into sales performance and trends.
 - Visualize the distribution of users, leads, and contacts effectively.

 ### 🔔 **Smart Notifications**
 - Receive real-time updates on activities and leads.
-- Sync reminders directly with your calendar for better planning.

 ### 🎨 **Customizable Interface**
 - Toggle between light and dark modes to suit your preference.